 The Golden Doodle is a friendly, low-shedding cross between a Golden Retriever and a Standard Poodle.
-This breed has a terrific personality, combines the very best qualities of its parent strain, and is a wonderful addition to any family.
+When properly bred, this dog has a terrific personality, combines the very best qualities of its parent strain, and is a wonderful addition to any family.

 Since so many of our clients ask about this breed (and it happens to be one of the dogs that Dr. Keith Manning and his family own), we decided to answer any questions that you might have.
 If we miss anything, please add your additional thoughts in the comments section below!